DemoClient-SP360/SCSS43/_posts/2014-02-04-release-notes-2.10.4-RC2.md

 The release is available for download from [scala-lang.org](https://scala-lang.org/download/2.10.4-RC2.html) or from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.scala-lang%20AND%20v%3A2.10.4-RC2).

+The release is available for download from [scala-lang.org](https://scala-lang.org/download/2.10.4-RC2.html) or from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.scala-lang%20AND%20v%3A2.10.4-RC2).

 The Scala team and contributors [fixed 23 issues since 2.10.3](https://issues.scala-lang.org/issues/?filter=12401)!

 In total,